CtrlK

 Trigger Term Quality

 Excellent coverage of natural terms users would say: 'real-time updates', 'live notifications', 'broadcasting', 'WebSockets', 'ActionCable', 'channels', 'Turbo Streams over cable'.
-These are terms users would naturally use when needing this skill.
+These are all terms a developer would naturally use when seeking this functionality.

 3 / 3